 Let’s start with a refresher on regular trading hours in the United States.

-The New York Stock Exchange (NYSE) trading schedule, which is followed by most other major exchanges in the United States, runs Monday through Friday from 9:30 am to 4 pm eastern time, except for holidays.
+The New York Stock Exchange (NYSE) trading schedule, followed by most other major exchanges in the United States, runs Monday through Friday from 9:30 am to 4 pm eastern time, except for holidays.

 During regular trading hours (9:30 am to 4 pm), investors can trade with an exchange, such as the New York Stock Exchange, or through digital markets known as electronic communication networks (ECNs).
-In extended hours trading, since exchanges are closed, all trades are made through ECNs.
+In extended-hours trading, since exchanges are closed, all trades are made through ECNs.

-If you’re interested in extended-hours trading, you should know that the hours vary depending on both the ECN and the broker.
+If you’re interested in extended-hours trading, you should know that the hours vary depending on the ECN and the broker.
 For example, Schwab has after-hours trading from 4:05 pm until 8 pm, while Wells Fargo only allows after-hours trading from 4:05 pm to 5 pm.

 Many major economic releases, including the Bureau of Labor Statistic’s monthly Employment Situation Summary, the weekly jobless claims, and the gross domestic product report, are all released at 8:30 am.
 Since this is an hour before the market’s regular trading hours, pre-market trading allows for trades based on this information to take place in the hour before regular trading.
 Again, even if you choose not to take part in pre-market trading, how the pre-market reacts to these releases often sets the tone for the rest of the day, and it, therefore, benefits investors to remain aware of pre-market trading.

 In theory, pre-market and after-hours trading is a fantastic opportunity, and it can be, but it’s not without its risks.
 All trading comes with risk, but extended hours trading comes with many additional risks.
-If you choose to trade during extended hours, you should consider a few of these additional risks.
+If you choose to trade during extended hours, you should consider a few of these other risks.

-A major risk for all investors who participate in extended-hours trading is that the quotes they see may only be from the one trading system used by that firm.
+A significant risk for all investors who participate in extended-hours trading is that the quotes they see may only be from the one trading system used by that firm.
 Before you begin extended hours trading, you’ll want to check with your broker and ask which quotes you’ll have the ability to see.

 Prices during extended hours trading may be both more volatile and more uncertain.
-Less activity means prices may fluctuate more during pre-market and after-hours trading than during regular trading hours.
+Less activity means prices may fluctuate more during pre-market and after-hours trading than regular trading hours.
 There is also the risk of more uncertain prices.
 The price of a stock in extended-hours trading may not reflect the price of that same stock during regular trading hours.